jfberma/marchorowitz/README.md

 To enter new influencer, go to the [Coin stats](https://www.marchorowitz.net/admin/coin/coinstat/) page in the admin and click **Add coin stat**.
 Enter your influencer values.
 You can also add a description.
 Hit save and return to the Coin stats page.
 You can see the new value of hCoin here.
 Likewise, you can visit the [about](https://www.marchorowitz.net/about/) section of the site to see the current version of hCoin.

+#### Deep Web Site

+The deep web portion of the marchorowitz project is a light-weight, basic gallery.
+Because of the nature (and speed) of the deep web, we have kept this area as optimized and simple as possible.
+Thus, there is no real backend.
+To update this page, simply upload a JPG via FTP to the designated directory (details below)

+* Open your favorite FTP client (such as Cyberduck on OSX).
+* Connect to server **54.175.58.254** with the username **marc** and password **\*H0r0w1tz\***

 ## Development

 marchorowitz.net is...